-5.1 Describe the methods used to determine wheth er to sponsor, supervise or participate in a clinical study A1.
-Demonstrate a basic understanding of baseline determinants of new study selection process at a research site A2.
-Understand the purpose of pre-site evaluation visits A3.
-Participate in virtual or face-to-face pre-site visits B1.
-Provide input and guidance in the study selection process, including the ability to assess financial and logistical feasibility of conducting a study at the research site B2.
-Assist in organizing and conducting pre-site visits B3.
-Assist in estimating budgets for a potential study C1.
-Guide study selection on a program or institutional level C2.
-Defend study selection decision-making, including determination of scientific validity and value; favorable risk/benefit ratio, and operational (logistical and financial) feasibility C3.
-Lead the negotiation, creation of tools, guidance documents, and policies to guide the decision-making process in study selection and participation Example: Given a new potential protocol, understands study-related needs in order to be able to do the study at the site, including availability of a specific study population.
+5.1 Describe the methods used to determine whether to sponsor, supervise or participate in a clinical study

+- A1.
+Demonstrate a basic understanding of baseline determinants of new study selection process at a research site - A2.
+Understand the purpose of pre-site evaluation visits - A3.
+Participate in virtual or face-to-face pre-site visits - B1.
+Provide input and guidance in the study selection process, including the ability to assess financial and logistical feasibility of conducting a study at the research site - B2.
+Assist in organizing and conducting pre-site visits - B3.
+Assist in estimating budgets for a potential study - C1.
+Guide study selection on a program or institutional level - C2.
+Defend study selection decision-making, including determination of scientific validity and value; favorable risk/benefit ratio, and operational (logistical and financial) feasibility - C3.
+Lead the negotiation, creation of tools, guidance documents, and policies to guide the decision-making process in study selection and participation

+Example: Given a new potential protocol, understands study-related needs in order to be able to do the study at the site, including availability of a specific study population.

 Example: Completes a feasibility assessment checklist for a new potential study, including preliminary budget estimates.

 Example: Creates a study feasibility tool for use throughout department and evaluate assessments to make recommendations.

-5.2 Develop and manage the functional and operation A1.
-Identify the component parts of a clinical trial budget A2.
-Track functional tasks for external partners. onal efficiencies and personnel resources necessary to cond B1.
-Critique and recommend changes to proposed business plan, budgets, timelines, outsourcing requirements, and amount/type of personnel necessary to conduct a clinical study B2.
-Monitor milestones (e.g., clinical and financial) and identify trends or risks during study execution C1.
-Develop, monitor, and manage the business strategy (e.g. budget, timeline, outsourcing plan, and/or personnel resources) to conduct a clinical study C2.
-Analyze trends and implement mitigation plans
+5.2 Develop and manage the functional and operational efficiencies and personnel resources necessary to conduct a clinical study